Fruit Juice: A Health & Weight Threat, Potentially More Damaging Than Soda!

 - “Fruit nectar, fruit drinks, fruit beverages & fruit cocktails” are code for corn syrup, water & flavouring.

-- Even “healthier” juices claiming complete purity & “not from concentrate” may contain unlisted additives & re-added flavor
+- Even “healthier” juices claiming complete purity & “not from concentrate” may contain unlisted additives & re-added flavour

 - Fructose, whether from fruit, fruit juice or corn syrup in processed foods, may rapidly lead to belly fat, weight gain, abdominal & visceral fat, diabetes type II, fatty liver, high cholesterol & metabolic syndrome